There was a time

 1. Fire In The Hole 2.
 Mob Justice 3.
 Chain Of Fools 4.
 Shadow Company 5.
 Holiday In Cambodia 6.
 Bad Blood 7.
 Chasin' Charlie 8.
 Mirror To Madness 9.
 The Omen

-On Annihilation Principle Laaz Rockit dropped most of their traditional heavy metal idiocies that were still present on Know Your Enemy.
-As a result, this album is a lot more consistent and controlled release, not to forget the fact that the music is a lot faster and really can now be called thrash metal.
-The band sound much tighter and even the vocals are nastier than before, feeling just about right this time.
+Laaz Rockit were something of a cult band in the speed/thrash metal genre, partially because of the relative rarity of their original works.
+On Annihilation Principle the band abandoned most of their traditional heavy metal idiocies that prevailed earlier.
+As a result, this album is quite a consistent and controlled release, not to forget about the fact that the music is now a lot faster and can really be called thrash metal.
+The band's sound is much tighter and even the vocals are nastier than before, feeling just about right this time.
 The material is pretty well-balanced, the funny Dead Kennedys cover Holiday In Cambodia and the surprisingly subtle The Omen being more distinctive from the rest.
-Somehow it feels that Annihilation Principle is still missing some character to be really outstanding, but it's definitely a fine thrash metal album and unarguably Laaz Rockit's best release.
+Somehow it feels that Annihilation Principle is still missing some character to be really outstanding, but it is definitely a fine thrash metal album and unarguably Laaz Rockit's best release.

 LAAZ ROCKIT - Nothing$ $acred